 Eligibility for University of Nebraska retirement benefits includes the following:

-- Employees age 55 and over with 10 years of service.
+- Employees age 55 or older with over with 10 years of service.

 - An employee, regardless of age, is eligible for a Disability Retirement should a physical or mental disability prevent satisfactory work performance.
 Approval of a Disability Retirement is predicated on 1) the disabled employee's obtainment of a Social Security Disability Award, or 2) long term disability benefits approval by the group long term disability insurance company.
 A Disability Retirement for an academic/administrative staff and faculty member must be approved by the Board of Regents.